Undergraduate Admissions: Next Steps

 Please include your 7-digit SAIC ID number in the memo line.

 In order to be eligible for need-based aid such as SAIC, state and federal grants, loans and work study you need to file the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
 We encourage you to file your FAFSA early as some types of assistance are limited, and may have early deadlines.
 Find more information at saic.edu/sfs.

 - We encourage you to file the FAFSA even if you aren't sure you will qualify for financial aid.

-- You may complete your 2016–17 FAFSA with an estimate of your 2015 income tax if you have not yet filed your taxes.
+- You may complete your 2018–19 FAFSA with your 2016 income tax info.
 But, you must update the FAFSA when the actual tax information is available using the IRS Data Retrieval option available on the FAFSA.

 - International students do not file the FAFSA.

 In early March, SAIC begins awarding financial aid for eligible students who have completed the FAFSA.
 An official award letter outlining your financial aid will be sent to you once your file has been reviewed and your eligibility has been determined.

 You are reviewed for SAIC's merit-based scholarship (based on a holistic review of your application and not on need) once you have been admitted to SAIC.
 No additional paperwork or applications are necessary.
 Find more information at saic.edu/ugmerit.